Richard Oliver Gerow: Early life

 Richard Gerow was born on May 3, 1885, in Mobile, Alabama, one of two children of Warren Rosencranz and Annie A. (née Skehan) Gerow.
-Warren Rosencranz, a native of Mobile and convert to Catholicism, built floats for Mardi Gras for the Order of Myths.
+Warren Rosencranz, a native of Mobile and convert to Catholicism, built floats for Mardi Gras in Mobile for the Order of Myths.
 Annie Gerow was born in County Tipperary, Ireland, and immigrated to the United States with her family in 1863.
 Following Warren's death in 1894, Annie supported the family by renting out small cottages and establishing a dressmaking business.

 Gerow was educated by a private tutor before attending Cathedral Grammar School in Mobile.
-He then attended McGill Institute in Mobilefrom 1897 until 1901, when he enrolled at Mount St. Mary's College in Emmitsburg, Maryland.
+He then attended McGill Institute in Mobile from 1897 until 1901, when he enrolled at Mount St. Mary's College in Emmitsburg, Maryland.
 Gerow graduated from Mount St. Mary's in 1904 with a Bachelor of Arts degree, and then began his studies for the priesthood at the Pontifical North American College in Rome.
 He earned a Doctor of Sacred Theology degree in 1909.

 Priesthood

 On June 5, 1909, Gerow was ordained a priest for the Diocese of Mobile by Cardinal Pietro Respighi at the Basilica of St. John Lateran in Rome.
-Gerow celebrated his first Mass in the catacombs of Rome.
-Following his return to the United States, he was assigned as temporary administrator of St. Joseph's Parish in Pensacola, Florida, where he remained for one month.
-He then returned to Mobile, where he served as a curate at the Cathedral of the Immaculate Conception and pro-chancellor of the Diocese of Mobile.
-He later served as chancellor of the diocese until 1920, when he became rector of the cathedral.
+Gerow celebrated his first mass in the catacombs of Rome.
+Following his return to the United States, the diocese assigned Gerow as temporary administrator of St. Joseph's Parish in Pensacola, Florida, where he remained for one month.
+He then returned to Mobile, where he served as a curate at the Cathedral of the Immaculate Conception Parish and pro-chancellor of the diocese.
+He later served as chancellor of the diocese until 1920, when he became rector of the Cathedral of the Immaculate Conceptionin Mobile.